sds-smith/rsm-hcd-coding-challenge/README.md

 The versionable REST API follows the MVC design pattern and is accessed through the `/v1` path.
 It consists of one router (BreweriesRouter) at `v1/breweries`.

 BreweriesRouter contains three endpoints:
  * `'/default_city'` returns the default list of breweries for display on the home page.
-This list is persisted in a MongoDB Cluster.
+This list is generated from OpenBreweryDB and is persisted in a MongoDB Cluster.
  * `'/get_geocode?[BREWERY_POSTAL_CODE]'` returns the latitude and longitude for any brewery that is missing that data in OpenBreweryDB.
 A request is sent to the Google Maps API.
  * `'/by-dist?[CLIENT_GEOLOCATION_DATA]'` returns a list of breweries closest to the user's current location.
 A request is sent to the OpenBreweryDB API.

 ## Deployment and Hosting
- The app is distributed on AWS Cloudfront from two load-balanced AWS EC2 instances, each running it in a Docker container.
+ The app is hosted on an AWS Cloudfront distribution from two load-balanced AWS EC2 instances, where it is running in a Docker container.